ViennaRSS/vienna-rss/README.md

 ### Localizing ###

 We need help keeping Vienna translations up to date into different languages.
 You can contribute localizations at [Crowdin](https://crowdin.com/project/vienna-rss).
 Registration is required, but the account is free.
-If you want to contribute for a language that is not yet listed, then contact us.
-Do not localize the project's \*.strings files directly.
-Localizable \*.plist files have to be localized directly.
+Contact us if you want to contribute for a language that is not yet listed.
+Do not localize the project's files directly.

 ### Writing custom styles